tdulcet/Distributed-Computing-Scripts/README.md

 Thanks to [Daniel Connelly](https://github.com/Danc2050) for updating the PrimeNet Python script from Mlucas to eliminate the password requirement by getting assignments using the [PrimeNet API](http://v5.mersenne.org/v5design/v5webAPI_0.97.html) and to support reporting the assignment results and progress for CUDALucas using the PrimeNet API, for porting the Prime95 script to Python and for helping create and test the Google Colab Jupyter Notebooks!

 Thanks to Ernst W. Mayer for helping test and for providing feedback on the Mlucas install script.

+Thanks to Isaac Terrell for providing the needed PRP proof files to test the proof file uploading feature.